shalauniou/petclinic-plugins/README.md

 # petclinic-plugins

 >From petclinic-plugins root:
-Publish artifacts to maven local: gradle publishToMavenLocal
+* Publish artifacts to maven local: `gradle clean publishToMavenLocal`

->For main project where you want to use the plugins:
-For java plugin add - apply plugin: 'petclinic-java' (remove version, sourceCompatibility ?) - it adds java, checkstyle, pmd and findbugs plugins
-For code coverage add - apply plugin: 'petclinic-code-coverage' and jacocoVersion=0.7.8(to gradle.properties) For using idea plugin add - apply plugin: 'petclinic-idea', it applies configurations for idea for checkstyle, formatter, pmd, findbugs plugins(BUT in addition: CheckStyle-IDEA, PMDPlugin, FindBugs-IDEA should be installed on ide)
+* For using idea plugin add - apply plugin: 'petclinic-idea', it applies configurations for idea for -checkstyle, formatter, pmd, findbugs plugins(BUT in addition: CheckStyle-IDEA, PMDPlugin, FindBugs-IDEA should be installed on ide)
-For use document generation plugin for rest docs - apply plugin: 'petclinic-ascii-doctor' For use database, liquibase tasks  - apply plugin: 'petclinic-database'